RY997/Thesis/thesis.typ

   Note: This chapter includes the status of your thesis, a conclusion and an outlook about future work.
 ]

+In the subsequent sections, we delve into the current state of the thesis, highlight key conclusions, and explore potential avenues for future research.

 == Status
 #rect(
   width: 100%,